facebook/proxygen/README.md

 although it likely works on many other platforms.
 Support for Mac OSX is incomplete.

-You will need at least 2 GiB of memory to compile proxygen and its dependencies.
+You will need at least 2 GiB of memory to compile `proxygen` and its dependencies.

 ##### Easy Install

-Just run `./deps.sh` from the `proxygen/` directory to get and build all the dependencies and proxygen.
+Just run `./deps.sh` from the `proxygen/` directory to get and build all the dependencies and `proxygen`.
 It will also run all the tests.
 Then run `./reinstall.sh` to install it.
-You can run `./deps.sh && ./reinstall.sh` whenever to rebase the dependencies, and then rebuild and reinstall proxygen.
+You can run `./deps.sh && ./reinstall.sh` whenever to rebase the dependencies, and then rebuild and reinstall `proxygen`.

-A note on compatibility: this project relies on system installed folly.
-If you rebase proxygen and `make` starts to fail, you likely need to update to the latest version of folly.
+A note on compatibility: this project relies on system installed [folly](https://github.com/facebook/folly).
+If you rebase `proxygen` and `make` starts to fail, you likely need to update to the latest version of `folly`.
 Running `./deps.sh && ./reinstall.sh` will do this for you.
 We are still working on a solution to manage depencies more predictably.

 ##### Other Platforms

 If you are running on another platform, you may need to install several packages first.
-Proxygen and folly are all autotools based projects.
+Proxygen and `folly` are all autotools based projects.

 ### Introduction